Paul Onuachu: Genk

+Onuachu training with Genk in 2019.

 In August 2019 he signed for then reigning Belgian Pro League champions Genk, who had just appointed Felice Mazzù as coach.
 At 2.01m tall, Onuachu was seen as being an "atypical" transfer.
 Onauchu made his debut on 1 September 2019 as a late stoppage-time substitute in a 1–1 draw against Club Brugge, and would score in his next two league games, starting in both a 2–1 defeat against Sporting Charleroi and 3–1 win over Oostende.

 Onuachu's second full season at Genk saw him finish top scorer with 33 league goals (35 in all competitions), winning him the Golden Bull for leading Belgian Pro League goalscorer, a feat that saw him named Pro League Player of the Year for 2020–21, and 2021 Belgian Golden Shoe winner for the best footballer of the calendar year.
 Onuachu also won the Ebony Shoe for best African player in Belgium for 2020–21.

 Onuachu scored against all 17 league opponents, netting in four of the six Champions Play-off games, helping propel Genk to runners-up spot in the 2020–21 Belgian First Division A, and winning the 2021 Belgian Cup Final 2–1 against Standard Liege.
 His haul of 33 goals was the highest in the Belgian top flight since Erwin Vandenbergh's European Golden Boot-winning 39-goal campaign for Lierse in 1980, and broke Wesley Sonck's one-season Genk club goals record of 30, set in 2002–03.

 The following season saw Genk's league form suffer due to early-season defensive frailty as Cup-winning coach John van den Brom was sacked mid-season and replaced by Bernd Storck.
 Genk reached the European play-offs, finishing behind Gent in the table, finishing sixth overall.
 Onuachu was third-highest scorer in the league for 2021–22 with 21 goals, behind Deniz Undav of Union Saint Gilloise on 26 and Michael Frey of Royal Antwerp on 24.

 In scoring four goals against Sporting Charleroi on 4 November 2022, Onuachu became the first Genk player to achieve this feat since Sonck, in 2003.
 Onuachu scored 16 league goals for Genk up to the end of January 2023, with Racing ten points clear of Union Saint Gilloise at the top of the Belgian Pro League.
 After expressing frustration previously at being unable to secure a move to one of the five richest European leagues, Onuachu said at the start of January 2023 he was determined to help Genk stay top and win the title.
 Onuachu scored twice in his final game for Genk, a 4–0 win over bottom club Seraing, to once more propel him to top spot in the Pro League scoring charts, as finally a major bid was made for the Nigerian striker from a club in a major league.